kubesphere/kubesphere/README.md

 ## Demo Environment

 Using the account `demo1 / Demo123` to log in the [demo environment](https://demo.kubesphere.io/).
-Pleae note the account is granted viewer access.
+Please note the account is granted viewer access.

 ## Features